2022 ANNUAL CONFERENCE

 - Increase your brand awareness and visibility.

 The Annual Conference will be held at the Callaway Resort & Gardens (100 Meadow View Lane, Pine Mountain, GA 31822).
 A special rate of $159 a night (plus applicable taxes and fees) has been approved.
+Special rates apply five nights before the conference and three nights following the conference.
 Reservations should be made by July 18, 2022 to secure the discounted rate.

 A $1 Resort Services Charge (RSC) per bedroom, per night will apply.
 The RSC includes one $10 recreation voucher per stay, two bottles of Callaway Blue® water replenished daily, a 24-hour Virtual Concierge (text charges apply per your provider) and Enhanced Wireless Internet.
 Access to all Resort Amenities which includes the following: 36 holes of Championship Golf, 10+ Tennis Courts, 9 different restaurants, Resort Accommodation Pools and towel service, Robin Lake Beach and those seasonal activities.